Master of Science in Global Supply Chain Management

 Complete the Admission Requirements for Graduate Degrees.

 Applicants must submit: all college transcripts, GMAT or GRE scores, two letters of recommendation, a resume of no more than three pages, and a 300-500 word personal statement describing how the Master of Science in Global Supply Chain Management (MS GSCM) will help the applicant attain their career or personal goals.

 Applicants must take and submit scores from the GMAT or GRE.
-This requirement may be waived if the applicant has 3 or more years of supply chain work experience or a previously earned graduate degree in any discipline from a regionally accredited institution in the United States or a foreign equivalent.
+This requirement may be waived if the applicant has 3 or more years of supply chain work experience or a previously earned graduate degree in any discipline from an institutionally accredited institution in the United States or a foreign equivalent.

 Applicants with a lower GPA but strong professional experience will be considered for potential success in the program and are encouraged to apply.